 Worship Arts Kids participate in choirs, music, and drama courses.
 Our primary purpose is to glorify God through the arts, developing our creative gifts and offering the Lord our very best in worship.
-We follow the priorities of worship and music education as well as service and outreach.
 Worship Arts Kids participate in Sunday morning services and other special services throughout the year.
 For more information, contact Jamie Stadler, director of choirs, by completing the form below.

 - Charis Choir (4th-8th grade):

 Thursdays, 4 to 5:10 p.m., Chapel, directed by Jamie Stadler